-This lush plateau is thick with healthy hard corals, from plate to antler, and many others, along with plentiful schools of colorful reef fish that live among them.
+This shallow site recently took a hit, but once it comes back, it is a lush plateau is thick with hard corals, from plate to antler, and many others, along with plentiful schools of colorful reef fish that live among them.

 6. Lighthouse Bommie, Ribbon Reefs

-During the summer months, this pinnacle is popular with migrating minke whales that stop to play from June to July, not to mention a collection secret macro finds.
+During Australia's winter months, this pinnacle is popular with migrating minke whales that stop to play from June to July, not to mention a collection secret macro finds.